中文 | English

 Myth: Johns Hopkins doctors discovered that medical transition harmed rather than helped transgender people and thus stopped providing such services

-While it is true that Johns Hopkins temporarily stopped providing transition-related healthcare to transgender people, this was largely the action of their director at the time, Dr. Paul McHugh – a fundamentalist Catholic with religious rather than medical objections to transgender people.
+While it is true that Johns Hopkins temporarily stopped providing transition-related healthcare to transgender people, this was due to their director at the time, Dr. Paul McHugh – a fundamentalist Catholic with religious rather than medical objections to transition.
 Many of the points he raised to support his view are debunked on this page – for instance, that allowing transgender people to transition increases suicide risk and worsens mental health.

 Johns Hopkins has since distanced themselves from his views and spoken out against them.
 They have also resumed providing transgender healthcare and surgeries.